gafwebmaster/Certificate-management/README.md

 # Certificate-management
-Laravel 10 API Crud is a basic RESTful API crud app built with Laravel 10 and Passport.
+Laravel 10 API Crud is a basic RESTful API crud app built with Laravel 10.
 In this project, a rest API was created for managing certificate crud operations.

 ## Features (API) include:
 - Authentication using Sanctum